elaforge/karya/doc/INSTALL.md

 ## INSTALLED SEPARATELY

-- fltk-1.3, from <http://fltk.org/>.
-Install the latest version from SVN for bugfixes and better rendering on retina macs.  `Shake/Config.hs` needs the path to the `fltk-config` script, which is normally going to be `/usr/local/bin` if you did a `make install`.
+- The latest fltk, from <http://fltk.org/>.
+Install version from SVN for bugfixes and better rendering on retina macs.  `Shake/Config.hs` needs the path to the `fltk-config` script, which is normally going to be `/usr/local/bin` if you did a `make install`.

 - libpcre library from <http://www.pcre.org>.